18 pro 2018

 Making friends with Facebook

 There is no simple formula and trying something new may not work.
 The only way to find out is to try, as this CEO explained.
 “Until six months ago, our internal comms was still e-mail and intranet focused.
-Our ability to mobilize the workforce was decreasing.
+Our ability to mobilise the workforce was decreasing.
 We hired a new comms person who wanted to use Facebook, had not convinced the exec team, but launched it anyway.
 This has been hugely successful with 60,000 of our 90,000 employees engaged.”

 In contrast, this (younger) executive in a huge global company with a young workforce was critical of social media as a leadership tool and has gone back to a simpler way to spread ‘his’ message.

 “I think there is an over-reliance on social media within companies.
-I get out into the field with our salespeople and meet customers.
+I get out into the field with our sales people and meet customers.
 This has greater value than any other form of communication.”